-Here’s something to get you safely out of the house and lift your post-holiday spirits: The Tacoma Light Trail, a new walking/driving light show in downtown Tacoma through Jan.
-16.
+Here’s something to get you out of the house and lift your post-holiday spirits: The Tacoma Light Trail, a free walking/driving/biking light show running through Jan.
+19, 2023.

 Among the features: illuminated whales, a 10-foot dragon with sparkling aqua wings, a twirling, rainbow light ball, a giant “Nutcracker” projection and a video window.

 “This is such a dark time of the year,” said Rosemary Ponnekanti, director of Tacoma Ocean Fest, who conceived and organized the collaborative event.
 “I wanted to do something that would bring hope, unity and joy to the community, and I knew other arts groups and businesses felt the same way.”

 Organizers say the light spots will be easily visible whether walking, bicycling or driving.
 A QR code with each installation will link to more information.

 The Foss Waterway Seaport maritime museum also is participating, with Sarah Lovett’s “Sea Dragon” hanging from the rafters.

 Tacoma Light Trail: details

 The Tacoma Light Trail will run 5-9 p.m. nightly through Jan.
 19, 2023.
 Here’s the map and guide to the art installations.

 6-8 p.m.
 Thursday, Jan.
 5, lighted, family-friendly bike ride begins at Alma Tacoma.
 (Materials provided to decorate bikes and attach reflectors.)